Haklifesavr/aws-pipeline/readme.md

 - **Fetching Data from the API**: The `fetch_data_from_api()` function retrieves data from an API (`https://random-data-api.com/api/v2/users`) using the `requests` library.
 It specifies the desired size of the data (100 records) through query parameters.
 If there is an error during the API request, an exception is raised and logged.

 - **Creating the Users Table**: The `create_users_table()` function creates a table named `users` in the PostgreSQL database if it doesn't already exist.
-It uses the `psycopg2` library and executes a SQL query to define the table schema.
+It uses the `psycopg2` library and executes an SQL query to define the table schema.
 Any exceptions that occur during the table creation process are logged.

 - **Inserting Data into the Users Table**: The `insert_data_into_users_table()` function inserts the fetched data into the `users` table.
 It iterates over each item in the fetched data, extracts the required fields (country, name, surname, gender), and executes an SQL insert query to add the data to the table.
 If there are any exceptions during the data insertion, they are logged.